Modern HTML to PDF conversion

-The tried and tested approaches
+The traditional approaches

 Things changed in April 2017 with the release of Google Chrome 59 which included a “headless” mode.
 In conjunction with Chrome’s “devtools” API, headless mode allows you to use Chrome in a server environment and script it to perform tasks — like creating PDFs!

-You can get started by using the “print-to-pdf” command line option, but for more control over the PDF you’ll need to communicate with Chrome’s devtools API.
+If you’d like to use Chrome directly yourself, you can get started by using the “print-to-pdf” command line option, but for more control over the PDF you’ll need to communicate with Chrome’s devtools API.

 Controlling Chrome with Puppeteer